plast-lab/doop/docs/documentation.md

 The primary goals of the Java/Groovy part of Doop are the following:

 1. Offer an embeddable and multi-tenant Java/Groovy API for running the analyses.
-2. Mimic the behavior of the original Doop run bash script as much as possible.
-3. Develop a unified code-base that is highly maintainable, flexible and extensible.
+1. Develop a unified code-base that is highly maintainable, flexible and extensible.

 ### The classes of the Core API {#design.api}
 The core API is contained in the doop.core Groovy package and contains the following classes.